-Injecting a drug involves breaking down the pill, often crushing it, and mixing it with water.
+Injecting a drug like Ativan involves breaking down the pill, often crushing it, and mixing it with water.
 Then, the solution is injected into the body, generally into a vein.
-The substance then enters the bloodstream directly, without any processing in the stomach.
+Injection causes the substance to enter the bloodstream directly, without any processing in the stomach.
 This can be dangerous because it can lead to an overdose much more quickly.
 It can also cause damage to skin, veins, arteries, and muscles.
 Common problems due to needle injection include:

 - High risk of blood-borne illnesses like HIV and hepatitis C

 - Blood clots leading to stroke or pulmonary embolism

 - Collapse of the capillaries, veins, or arteries at the injection site

 Snorting is another common method for abusing many drugs, including Ativan.
 Pills are crushed up and then inhaled through the nose.
 Although the substance does not enter the bloodstream as fast as with injection use, the drug still enters the bloodstream quickly, as it passes through the thin skin in the nose and into the nasal capillaries.
 Common physical problems from snorting include:

 - Reduced breathing due to damage of the nasal passages and throat

 When a potent drug like Ativan is not taken as prescribed, it can lead to addiction.
 This is especially true if the substance is used in high doses or by forcing it into the body faster by injecting or snorting.
 This allows a much larger quantity of the drug to get into the body, without being filtered by the digestion system.

 People who misuse Ativan and other benzodiazepines this way are also more likely to be engage in polysubstance misuse, and they may be taking Ativan to enhance the effects of the other intoxicating substances.